 How Are the Smartest Dog Breeds Measured?

 Stanley Coren, a canine psychologist from the University of British Columbia, developed a criteria for ranking dog intelligence.
-Using his criteria, Coren contacted obedience trial judges from the American and Canadian Kennel Club to help evaluate and rank various dog breeds.
+With his criteria, Coren contacted obedience trial judges from the American and Canadian Kennel Club to help evaluate and rank various dog breeds.

 He received 199 responses, which represented half of obedience judges in North America (at the time).
 In addition, only dog breeds that received at least 100 evaluations qualified for his final rankings.